Butyrylcholinesterase deficiency: Prevention

-Patients with known pseudocholinesterase deficiency may wear a medic-alert bracelet that will notify healthcare workers of increased risk from administration of succinylcholine, and use a non-depolarising neuromuscular-blocking drug for general anesthesia, such as rocuronium.
+Patients with known butyrylcholinesterase deficiency may wear a medic-alert bracelet that will notify healthcare workers of increased risk from administration of succinylcholine, and use a non-depolarising neuromuscular-blocking drug for general anesthesia, such as rocuronium.

 Prognosis

 Prognosis for recovery following administration of succinylcholine is excellent when medical support includes close monitoring and respiratory support measures.

-In nonmedical settings in which subjects with pseudocholinesterase deficiency are exposed to cocaine, sudden cardiac death can occur.
+In nonmedical settings in which subjects with butyrylcholinesterase deficiency are exposed to cocaine, sudden cardiac death can occur.

 Frequency

 For homozygosity, the incidence is approximately 1:2,000-4,000, whereas the incidence for heterozygosity increases to up to 1:500.
 The variant EaEa genotype, homozygous absent, is approximately 1:3200.
 The gene for the dibucaine-resistant atypical cholinesterase appears to be widely distributed.
 Among Caucasians, males are affected almost twice as often as females.
 The frequency for heterozygosity is low among black people, Japanese and non-Japanese Asians, South Americans, Australian Aboriginal peoples, and Arctic Inuit (in general).
-However, there are a few Inuit populations (e.g., Alaskan Inuit) with an unusually high gene frequency for PCE deficiency.
+However, there are a few Inuit populations (e.g., Alaskan Inuit) with an unusually high gene frequency for BChE deficiency.
 A relatively high frequency also was reported among Jews from Iran and Iraq, Caucasians from North America, Great Britain, Portugal, Yugoslavia, and Greece.

 Arya Vysyas

 Multiple studies done both in and outside India have shown an increased prevalence of pseudocholinesterase deficiency amongst the Arya Vysya community.
-A study performed in the Indian state of Tamil Nadu in Coimbatore on 22 men and women from this community showed that 9 of them had pseudocholinesterase deficiency, which translates to a prevalence that is 4000-fold higher than that in European and American populations.
+A study performed in the Indian state of Tamil Nadu in Coimbatore on 22 men and women from this community showed that 9 of them had butyrylcholinesterase deficiency, which translates to a prevalence that is 4000-fold higher than that in European and American populations.

 Persian Jews

-Pseudocholinesterase deficiency is common within the Persian and Iraqi Jewish populations.
+Butyrylcholinesterase deficiency is common within the Persian and Iraqi Jewish populations.
 Approximately one in 10 Persian Jews are known to have a mutation in the gene causing this disorder and thus one in 100 couples will both carry the mutant gene and each of their children will have a 25% chance of having two mutant genes, and thus be affected with this disorder.
 This means that one out of 400 Persian Jews is affected with this condition.